-Feudal system helped lords establish a sort of central power after the end of Roman Empire.
+The feudal system helped lords establish a sort of central power after the end of the Roman Empire.
 The lords lacked the means and resources to directly assert their authority over the lands.

 So they used the feudal system as an alternate way of asserting this authority.
 Europe was also besieged by various invaders from the East.